nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * **Early Carnivore Strategy**
     * Fargo - EagleEye Lynx
     * Green Dragon should do a Carnivore
-    * Lynx - Defend
+    * Lynx - 1
     * Marcy - Strengthen Lynx
     * Fargo - TurnYellow Lynx
     * Lynx - 3 / 3 (GlideHook if 38STR)
-    * Marcy - 2 / 2 or 1's to Level 4 -> Panacea Lynx (Optional, only do if sprained)
+    * Marcy - 2 / 2 or 1's to Level 4 -> Panacea Lynx (Optional, only do if sprained, darkness, or fatigued)
     * Lynx - 2 / 3
     * Fargo & Lynx - Repeat (now with GlideHook)
   * Use the Heal with Consumables Option